 How many times have you sat in the hairdresser’s chair and had no clue how to describe the blonde you want?
 What going blonde means to you, may mean something completely different to someone else.
 For instance, Marilyn Monroe’s famous blonde locks are a world away in colour from Elizabeth Olsen’s blonde tresses, yet they’re both called blondes.
-That’s why we’ve gone straight to the source to speak with 2018 Hair Colourist of the Year and B.O.B Salon’s Principle Hair Designer Stephanie Stevens.
+That’s why we’ve gone straight to the source to speak with B.O.B Salon’s Artistic Designer Adele Sylvester.
 She’s here to explain what colourists need to know from you to help you get the golden hue – or not-so-golden-hue – of your dreams, and how to keep it.

 - Take advantage of the free colour consultation

 There are thousands of blonde shades out there, so making the most of the free consultation with your hairdresser helps you both get on the same wavelength in terms of the colour you desire.
 Your colourist should have a vast knowledge of the science that surrounds hair colour and colour placement, so they can help you find the shade that will really compliment your features, skin tone and personal style, all while maintaining the health and integrity of your hair.